FK Rabotnicki

-FK Rabotnichki (ФК Работнички) or more commonly Rabotnički (old transliteration) and Rabotnicki is a football club that plays at the Toshe Proeski Arena in Skopje, North Macedonia.
+FK Rabotnichki (ФК Работнички) or more commonly Rabotnički (old transliteration) and Rabotnicki is a professional football club that plays at the Toshe Proeski Arena in Skopje, North Macedonia.
 They currently compete in the Macedonian First League.

 History

-FK Rabotnichki was founded in 1937 as SK Rabotnichki Skopje.
+FK Rabotnichki was founded in 1937 as SK Radnički Skoplje.
 It is widely regarded as the ‘railway football club’.
 It started competing in the 1938–39 Second League of the Skoplje Football Subassociation which finished 4th out of 5 teams.
 However the next season Radnički won the league with no defeats among 6 teams and with a goal difference of 45–6, thus earning promotion to the First League of the Skoplje Football Subassociation.
 However the 1940–41 season of the First League of the Skoplje Football Subassociation was interrupted by the start of the Second World War.
-By the time Rabotnički had one win, two draws and one defeat.
+By the time Radnički had one win, two draws and one defeat.

-After the end of the war, for a long time, Rabotnichki competed in the Federal Second League or the Macedonian Republic League.
-They also competed in the First Federal League of SFR Yugoslavia for two years.
-Since the Republic of Macedonia became an independent country, Rabotnichki constantly competes in the Macedonian First League.
+After the end of the war, for a long time, the club changed the name to newly created Macedonian version Rabotnichki, and competed in the Yugoslav Second League or the Macedonian Republic League.
+They also competed in the Yugoslav First League for two years.
+Since the Republic of Macedonia became an independent country in 1992, Rabotnichki constantly competes in the Macedonian First League.
 In all these years since its establishing in 1937, Rabotnichki has always been among the best clubs, and has always been a good representative of Macedonian football in Europe.